SamsonIT/FilterBundle/Upgrade.md

 @Filter\IntegerSearchField()
 ```

-This is appicable for all Filter-annotations.
+This is applicable for all Filter-annotations.